 Responsibly manage your business debt

 - Convert floating debt.
-Consider converting any floating rate debt to fixed rate debt, which flips the mindset from short-term financing to a longer-term solution.
+Consider converting any floating rate debt to fixed rate debt, which shifts the mindset from short-term financing to a longer-term solution.
 Although many borrowers use their investment portfolio as a natural hedge for floating rate debt, it may still make sense to lock in a low, fixed rate now for any variable rate debt you may have.

 - Consolidate debt.
 If your company has extensive overhead costs with bills and outstanding balances, debt consolidation could be a smart strategy to move existing debt into one streamlined payment.
-Debt consolidation can potentially provide a longer repayment period and/or lower interest rate – both of which can help improving available liquidity.
+Debt consolidation can potentially provide a longer repayment period and/or lower interest rate – both of which can help improve available liquidity.

 - Clean up your credit and tax liens.
 A tax lien is the government’s legal claim against your property when you fail to pay a tax debt.
 Make sure your credit and tax debt are up to date and tidy to ensure you’re getting the best rates available.
 This is an important consideration for both your business finances and personal finances because both are reviewed to determine your creditworthiness.